 Also known as acute glaucoma or narrow angle glaucoma, this form of the disease differs from open angle glaucoma whereby the pressure in the eye builds up rapidly.
 Acute angle closure glaucoma also includes symptoms like headaches, eye pain, nausea, halos around lights at night, and blurred vision.
 This form of the disease is usually treated with laser or other forms of ocular surgery to drain the eye.

 According to the Glaucoma Research Foundation (GRF) in San Francisco, regular exercise may be able to help lower ocular pressure in patients with primary open-angle glaucoma, but Noëth advises that regular optometric check-ups are the only guaranteed method to detect the disease.
-“Including the ZEISS GDx technology in our practice is another example of our commitment to provide the most advanced and comprehensive eye care services,” says Noëth.
+“Including the OCT technology in our practice is another example of our commitment to provide the most advanced and comprehensive eye care services,” says Noëth.

 If you are unsure of whether you might be at risk, the team at VISION Optometrists has put together some quick questions: